-All requirements of this I Same Size are generic and are intended to be applicable to all organizations, regardless of type, size and product provided.
+All requirements of this I seems are generic and are intended to be applicable to all organizations, regardless of type, size and product provided.

-Where any requirement(s) of this [ S Cannot be applied due to the nature of an organization and its product, this can be considered for exclusion.
+Where any requirement(s) of this I can be considered for exclusion.

-Where exclusions are made, claims of conformity to this Line Similar are not acceptable unless these exclusions are limited to requirements within clause 7, and such exclusions do not affect the organizations ability, or responsibility, to provide product that meets customer and applicable statutory and regulatory requirements.
+Where exclusions are made, claims of conformity to this I are not acceptable unless these exclusions are limited to requirements within clause 7, and such exclusions do not affect the organizations ability, or responsibility, to provide product that meets customer and applicable statutory and regulatory requirements.